pangiann/CTF_challenges/echo_back/README.md

 Hmm, that's interesting.
 Similarly, if we write **printf("%134514091d", var)** we'll  have a so small argument/input and at the same time a huge output.
 So, we can write to memory an address like 0x080485ab.
 But, it takes time to print so many spaces.
 We are engineers and we can find a faster way to do this.
 We can write two bytes at a time.
 So first 85ab and then 0804.
-Before that ofcourse we have to follow the same procedure as the  previous challenge with format string attack and write in the input the address we want to write the value and find when we hit this address.
+Before that, ofcourse we have to follow the same procedure as the previous challenge with format string attack, add to the input the address that we want to overwrite and then find when we hit this address.
 When we find those info we can start:

 ```python
 VULN = 0x080485ab